-The best GoPro accessories make the GoPro experience even better, GoPro Hero cameras are incredibly versatile, useful in a huge range of situations, and the best accessories can be a great way to customise yours for the specific things you want to do with it or get unique angles that are not usually possible with traditional cameras.
+The best GoPro accessories really do make the GoPro experience even better.
+GoPro Hero cameras are incredibly versatile and useful in a huge range of situations, and the best accessories can be a great way to customise yours for very specific things you want to do with it or get unique angles that are not usually possible with traditional cameras.

 You might be planning to take your GoPro camera (opens in new tab) on bike rides to capture the sense of speed and freedom, in which case a helmet or chest mount will be the perfect fit.
 For underwater adventures, it makes perfect sense to get a protective case to improve the GoPro's waterproofing and allow it to be taken deeper underwater.
 Or, if you're trying to create videos of professional quality vlogs for YouTube with a GoPro, then an external microphone is a great idea, as this will vastly improve your audio.

 • The best 360 cameras (opens in new tab)

 • The best helmet cameras (opens in new tab)